learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 Once we've reached an empty tree, we just insert a node with that value instead of the empty tree.

 In languages like C, we'd do this by modifying the pointers and values inside the tree.
-In Haskell, we can't really modify our tree, so we have to make a new sub-tree each time we decide to go left or right and in the end the insertion function returns a completely new tree, because Haskell doesn't really have a concept of pointer, just values.
+In Haskell, we can't really modify our tree, so we have to make a new subtree each time we decide to go left or right and in the end the insertion function returns a completely new tree, because Haskell doesn't really have a concept of pointer, just values.
-Hence, the type for our insertion function is going to be something like `a -> Tree a - > Tree a`.
+Hence, the type for our insertion function is going to be something like `a -> Tree a -> Tree a`.
 It takes an element and a tree and returns a new tree that has that element inside.
 This might seem like it's inefficient but laziness takes care of that problem.